Want a way to gain new clients and help you grow your coaching business that doesn’t just rely on social media or paid ads?

 Hi [First Name],

-Since I haven’t heard from you in a little while, I wanted to address any questions you might have about my coaching services.
+Since I haven’t heard from you in a little while, I wanted to address any questions you might have about my coaching process or services.

 If there’s anything you want to know, send me an email (no question is too small!) or check out my website [insert link].
-I’d love to be able to help you achieve your goals.
+I’d love to help you achieve your goals.

-I’ve also got a ton of resources, training and templates that I can share with you.
+I’ve also got a ton of resources, personal training, and templates that I can share with you.

 Hope to hear from you soon.